revyos-ros/navigation2-release/nav2_docking/README.md

 3. Use the dock's plugin to initially detect the dock and return the docking pose
 4. Enter a vision-control loop where the robot attempts to reach the docking pose while its actively being refined by the vision system
 5. Exit the vision-control loop once contact has been detected or charging has started
-6. Wait until charging starts and return success.
+6. Wait until charging starts (if applicable) and return success.

 If anywhere this procedure is unsuccessful, `N` retries may be made by driving back to the dock's staging pose and trying again.
 If still unsuccessful, it will return a failure code to indicate what kind of failure occurred to the client.